Experimental Validation of Reflective Near-Field Beamfocusing using a b-bit RIS: Experimental Validation

 The first measurement setup is shown in Fig.~\ref{ExpSetup}(a) and the goal was to validate the beamfocusing behavior in the depth domain.
 The transmitter is located at $\varphi_{\textrm{t}}=-25^\circ$, $\theta_{\textrm{t}}=0^\circ$, and $d_{\textrm{t}}=1$\,m.
 The receiver is located at $\varphi_{\textrm{r}}=7^\circ$ and $\theta_{\textrm{r}}=0^\circ$ (these parameters are fixed in the RIS configuration), and the distance $d_{\textrm{r}}$ is varied across measurements.
 We ensured there is no noticeable static path in this setup (i.e., $h_{\textrm{s}}\approx 0$).

 In Fig.~\ref{fig:1}, we show the array gain (normalized to have the peak value $1$) as a function of the focal distance $F$ when the receiver distance is $d_{\textrm{r}}=0.6$\,m.
 We compare the measured values with the theoretical formula in \eqref{eq:arraygain3} and with a simulation where the phase-shifts were computed using \eqref{eq:phi_n} and then quantized to the nearest points in $\mathcal{Q}_1$.
 The measured and theoretical curves show good agreement, with both exhibiting a sharp focusing effect around $F=d_{\textrm{r}}$.
-This demonstrates that the novel formula properly captures the array gain loss caused by phase quantization.
+This demonstrates that our new formula properly captures how the array gain depends on the distance under 1-bit quantization.
 The half-power beamdepth is around $1$\,m.
 The dash-dotted black simulation curve fluctuates rapidly when the RIS is defocused, due to the quantization effect in the 1-bit phase-shifts.
 The solid blue curve, based on the formula in \eqref{eq:arraygain3}, appears at the center of these fluctuations.
-This validates that this approximate formula accurately represents the average array gain.
+This validates that this formula accurately approximates the average array gain.

 In Fig.~\ref{fig:2}, we increase the receiver distance to $d_{\textrm{r}}=1.2$\,m, while keeping all other parameters constant.
 The theoretical and experimental results maintain consistent focusing characteristics, and the measured peak aligns closely with the theoretical focus.
 Interestingly, the measured curve exhibits a slightly narrower beamdepth than the theoretical curves.
-This indicates that practical characteristics not considered in our theoretical model (e.g., mutual coupling, gain variations across elements, and additional propagation paths) will not destroy the beamfocusing ability of the RIS, but rather strengthen it.
+This indicates that practical characteristics not considered in our system model (e.g., mutual coupling, gain variations across elements, and additional propagation paths) will not destroy the beamfocusing ability of the RIS, but rather strengthen it.